anlx-sw/Set-IP/README.md

 # Set-IP

+Set-IP is a wrapper for some powershell network commands.

 As I have to manually change network adapter settings quite often i wrote this powershell functions to be able to easily change adapter settings in "lazy" syntax (minimal typing).

 I personally use conemu and load this function with my psprofile.
 For changing of adapter settings run powershell with admin privileges.